poganesh/quantize_transformer/quantization/nlp/bert/trt/README.md

 optimum-cli export onnx --model distilbert-base-uncased-distilled-squad distilbert_base_uncased_squad_onnx/
 ```

 * We use [SQuAD](https://rajpurkar.github.io/SQuAD-explorer/) dataset as default dataset which is included in the repo.
-If you want to use other dataset to do calibration/evaluation, please either follow the format of squad/dev-1.1.json to add dataset or you have to write your own pre-processing method to parse your dataset.

 ## Build BERT App